flumeapp/help.flumeapp.com/views/upload.md

 - Drag-and-drop the draft onto an Upload window.
 - Use the <kbd>File > Open Draft…</kbd> macOS Menu Bar item.

+### Previewing Drafts

+Flume's drafts support [QuickLook](https://en.wikipedia.org/wiki/Quick_Look) and render previews of the photo or video in Finder.

 ------

 ## Editing